(or equivalent) is the minimum you will need to be considered for this course in Clearing.

-Today’s world revolves around the use of digital media technologies and demands graduates with the required mix of computing, technical and content creation skills to develop the next generation of digital media products.
+Today’s world revolves around the use of digital media technologies and demands graduates with a mix of computing, technical and content creation skills who are able to develop the next generation of digital media products.

-Our Digital Media Computing course is an intellectually challenging and highly rewarding programme that will prepare you to meet the professional and technical demands of industry.
+Our Digital Media Computing course is an intellectually challenging and highly rewarding programme that covers everything from coding to animation.
+It will prepare you to meet the professional and technical demands of industry.

 In the first year you will learn underlying principles of computer science, as well as visual design and human computer interaction, bringing these together through a collaborative innovation project.